aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 | FastTransfer      | 31% | 631%   | 20.1x   | 15.7%      |
 | Target PostgreSQL | 98% | 3,294% | 33.6x   | 26.3%      |

 Source PostgreSQL's poor scaling appears to stem from backpressure: FastTransfer's batch-and-wait protocol means source processes send a batch, then block waiting for target acknowledgment.
 When the target cannot consume data quickly due to lock contention, this delay propagates backward.
 At degree 128, 105 source processes collectively use only 11.7 cores (0.11 cores/process), suggesting they're waiting rather than actively working.
-The 105 active processes (rather than 128) reflects FastTransfer's use of PostgreSQL's Ctid pseudo-column for table partitioning, which doesn't allow perfect distribution—some partitions are smaller than others, causing processes to complete and exit before others.
+The 105 active processes (rather than 128) reflects FastTransfer's use of PostgreSQL's Ctid pseudo-column for table partitioning, which doesn't allow perfect distribution, some partitions are smaller than others, causing processes to complete and exit before others.

 ### 1.2 FastTransfer